antoniofranzese/tools/README.md

 Some tools need only a *_HOME variable, and will stop with an error if missing.

-Place the following snippet in your .zshrc script, and edit it according to your configuration.
+Place the following snippet in your .zshrc/.zprofile script, and edit it according to your configuration.

 **NOTE:** Every path **MUST** be absolute.